 Rebekka Lee is a Research Scientist at the Harvard Prevention Research Center on Nutrition and Physical Activity at the Harvard T.H.
 Chan School of Public Health, where she conducts evaluation research with partners at the Boston Public Health Commission, Massachusetts Department of Public Health, and YMCA.
-The mission of the Prevention Research Center is to work with community partners to design, implement, and evaluate programs that improve nutrition and physical activity, and reduce obesity and chronic disease risk among children, youth, and their families; and to reduce and eliminate disparities in these outcomes.
+The mission of the Harvard Prevention Research Center on Nutrition and Physical Activity is to work with communities, community agencies, state and local government, and other partners to develop, implement, and evaluate the effectiveness and cost-effectiveness of methodologies and interventions to improve nutrition and physical activity and reduce obesity and chronic disease risk among children, youth, and their families and to translate and disseminate this work at community, state and national levels to reduce and eliminate disparities in these outcomes.

 On the CHOICES project, Dr. Lee oversees data collection from state and local health department practitioners on their experiences implementing their cost-effectiveness learnings.

 Dr. Lee’s research focuses on designing and evaluating interventions that translate into real world policy and environmental change, focusing in particular on investigating the contextual factors that impact effective implementation and promote health equity.
 She also serves as a Research and Evaluation Consultant for the Population Health Research Program at Harvard Catalyst: The Harvard Clinical and Translational Science Center providing instruction and technical assistance on implementation science, mixed methods, and community-based participatory research.
 She was selected for the inaugural cohort of the Mentored Training for Dissemination and Implementation Research in Cancer and has honed her knowledge of the dissemination and implementation field as the first author of a chapter in the text: Dissemination and Implementation Research in Health: Translating Science to Practice.